-- 1. Containment.
+1. Containment.
 Regardless of capacity, each fuel-oil storage tank shall be protected by an embankment or dike.
-Such protection shall have a capacity at least 11/2 times the capacity of the tank so surrounded (including the portion of the tank up to the height of the containment) and shall be at least 4 feet (1219 mm) high, but in no case shall the protection be higher than one-quarter the height of the tank when the height of the tank exceeds 16 feet (4877 mm).
+Such protection shall have a capacity at least 11/2 times the capacity of the tank so surrounded and shall be at least 4 feet (1219 mm) high, but in no case shall the protection be higher than one-quarter the height of the tank when the height of the tank exceeds 16 feet (4877 mm).
 Embankments or dikes shall be made of earthwork with clay core, of masonry, of reinforced concrete or of steel.
-Earth work embankments shall be firmly and compactly built of good earth free from stones, vegetable matter, or other similar material, and shall have a flat section of at least 3 feet (914 mm) at the top and a slope of at least 11/2 (457 mm) rise to 2 feet (610 mm) of run on all sides.
+Earth work embankments shall be firmly and compactly built of good earth free from stones, vegetable matter, or other similar material, and shall have a flat section of at least 3 feet (914 mm) at the top and a slope of at least $1^{1}/{2}$ (457 mm) rise to 2 feet (610 mm) of run on all sides.
 Concrete, masonry or steel dikes shall be designed so as to contain safely all of the oil in the tank so surrounded.
-Embankments or dikes shall be continuous and unpierced, and the outside toe shall be located at least 5 feet (1524 mm) inside of the property line, and no less than 5 feet (1524 mm) from a driveway or parking area. - 2.
-Distances to buildings, lot lines and other tanks.
-Storage tanks of a capacity greater than 330 gallons (1250 L) shall be not less than 11/4 tank diameters and in no case less than 10 feet (3048 mm) from the tax lot line, the nearest building or adjacent tank.
-However, in no case shall the clearance between individual tanks and the tax lot line be less than the distance fixed by the following formula:
+Embankments or dikes shall be continuous and unpierced, and the outside toe shall be located at least 5 feet (1524 mm) inside of the property line, and no less than 5 feet (1524 mm) from a driveway or parking area.

+2. Distances to buildings, lot lines and other tanks.
+Storage tanks of a capacity greater than 330 gallons (1250 L) shall be not less than 11⁄2 tank diameters and in no case less than 10 feet (3048 mm) from the tax lot line, the nearest building or adjacent tank.
+However, in no case shall the clearance between individual tanks and the tax lot line be less than the distance fixed by the following formula:‡